-It was noted that the CCU was part of a daily cleaning rota by a dedicated SCTS cleaner who attended each afternoon.
-All floors and toilets were cleaned with particular attention to handles and work surfaces.
+It was noted that the CCU was part of a daily cleaning rota by a dedicated SCTS cleaner who attended each afternoon at around 1600hrs.
+All floors and toilets were deep cleaned with particular attention to handles and work surfaces.
 Staff regularly cleaned cuffs, keys and search wands.